How to Become a Producer

 High concept, novel and original story ideas are harder to get off the ground.
 In many cases, the producer will need to get a major star or director on board to secure the financing.
 This requires that the producer has a relationship with actors and directors.
 Federico Fellini was both director and writer for his films which is why he defined the role of a producer as a production manager and money source.

+The time between securing the story idea or concept, and the finished movie or TV show pilot is where the producer makes their mark.
+They’re involved with, or are in charge of, hiring the writer, the director, the cast and crew.
+They make sure the production sticks to the schedule and budget, and once the project is wrapped and edited, they’re working on its distribution.
 As you can see, the producer must have a wide range of skills.
-Often overlooked, but probably the most important skill, or personality trait is patience.
+Often overlooked, but probably the most important skill or personality trait is patience.
 From finding the right idea to finished films is a process that can take an average of five to seven years.
 That’s a lot of time to spend on a project that you are not passionate about which is why finding and securing the intellectual rights to the right story idea or show concept is so important.

-Another skill producers must have is the ability to multi-task.
+Another skill producers must have is the ability to multitask.
 Most producers have multiple projects they are working on simultaneously.
-Usually, each of these projects is in a different state in production process—you could be budgeting out a script in the morning, pitching a new idea to investors at lunch, and hiring cast and crew in the afternoon, and all the while keeping the projects clear but separated in your mind.
+Usually, each of these projects is in a different state of the production process—you could be budgeting out a script in the morning, pitching a new idea to investors at lunch, and hiring cast and crew in the afternoon, and all the while keeping the projects clear but separated in your mind.

 So, how does one become a producer?
 While there is no made-in-stone path to becoming a producer, the tried and true method is to start at the bottom and work your way up.
 One such approach is to start as a production assistant, then move up to line producing or production manager before trying to make the leap to producer.
 A similar approach would be to offer your services to a producer you admire as a reader, production assistant or runner.
 These ladder-climbing approaches also help you build industry relationships while you work.